 The doors to St George’s Church, Limerick, closed for the final time in October 1836.
 The closure happened due to the ever expanding population of Newtownpery.
 St Michael’s Church on Pery Square was the replacement church.

-The following article from October 22, 1836 details the closing of St George’s Church.
+The following article from the Kerry Evening Post in 22 October 1836 details the closing of St George’s Church.

 Limerick – October 19

 At morning and afternoon service St. George’s Church last Sunday presented one of the most crowded congregations ever seen within its walls, and many respectable persons had to withdraw in disappointment, for want of accommodation on both occasions.